top of page

 Your puppy will need to go to the vet to get the rest of its primary course of vaccinations.
 Make sure you register with a vet before your puppy comes home so you can get these appointments scheduled in advance.
 Their remaining shots might need to be done over a couple of visits, but your vet will be able to advise you of an exact schedule.

-You’ll then need to return back to the vet when your puppy is ready to be neutered.
+You’ll then need to return to the vet when your puppy is ready to be neutered.
 This is usually between 12-18 months.
 Don’t forget to book their boosters and annual health check, too!

 If your puppy gets sick or you need some extra advice, your vet will always be happy to help over the phone or make you an appointment if necessary.
 There’s no exact amount of visits you and your puppy might make to the vet in their first year – it’ll all depend on your puppy and their general health!
 Remember that where you get your puppy from will have a big effect on their health and well-being too.